andreale28/ShopeeChallenge/README.md

 ## Note
 This is my personal approach for Shopee Challenge.
-In this project, I try to utilize the chaining method in pandas and encapsulate code as function _(rather than split them in several code cell)_.
+In this project, I try to utilize the chaining method in 'modin[pandas]' and refactor code as function _(rather than split them in several code cell)_.
 This is a useful practice which helps us the avoid duplicate the code.
+Another approach is to use `polars` which is a dataframe library written entirely in Rust using the Appache Arrow file format.

+Both approaches have their advantages.
+With `modin[pandas]` as a drop-in replacement, you can start to analyze your data without learning new API and the running time is also quite fast.
+On the other hands, you need to learn new API with `polars` (this is not so hard if you are familar with SQL) and the running time of `polars` is much more faster than `modin[pandas]`, like crazy fast, about 40-50 times.

+On the installation experience, `modin[pandas]` takes time to install because of its huge dependencies while `polars` just takes 5 seconds since it is written entirely on Rust.

 Here is the link to download the [data](https://drive.google.com/drive/folders/1jeTFp7yTgUIZDszomrXYK7SntWquFCtA?usp=share_link)

 ## Requirements:
-- Basic library for scientific computing: `pandas`, `numpy`
+- Basic library for scientific computing: `pandas`, `numpy`,`modin[ray]`, `polars`

-- Since the [data](https://drive.google.com/drive/folders/1jeTFp7yTgUIZDszomrXYK7SntWquFCtA?usp=share_link) file is quite large **(~750 MB)**, I also have the support from `modin[ray]` which is a drop-in placement `import modin.pandas as pd` for speeding the reading and manipulating the data.
+## Notebook Organization
+- `analysis.ipynb`: this notebook uses `modin[ray]` to complete the tasks.
+- `analysis_polars.ipynb`: this notebook uses `polars` to complete the tasks.